OndrejKucera/knowledge_design_patterns/Strategy.md

 ## Strategy

 To define an algorithm in abstract terms so it can be implemented in several different ways, and to allow it to be used across several different clients.
- - It as 3 parts: One interface represents algorithm, another interface that represent strategy classes.
-And the client tha uses the strategy.
+ - It has 3 parts: The first interface represents algorithm, implementations that represent strategy classes.
+And the client that uses the strategy.
+ - Strategy and Template Method serve similar ends.
+Both are ways to inject some bit of custom code into a larger framework or algorithm.
+Strategy does so using composition, and Template Method does so using inheritance.
  - Related patterns: [Functional Interface](https://github.com/OndrejKucera/knowledge_patterns/blob/master/Functional_Interface.md), [Template method](https://github.com/OndrejKucera/knowledge_patterns/blob/master/Template_Method.md)

 ### Java Example